rduk/contact-model/README.md

     * Go to the project in gitlab
     * Go to Merge requests
     * Select your branch in the left and on the right the target branch (usually master)
-    * Assign the reviewer and Create the Pull reques
+    * Assign the reviewer and Create the Pull requests
+    * Select your branch in the left and on the right the target branch (usually master)
+    * Assign the reviewer and create the Pull Request(PR)